bxdoan/bxdoan/README.md

 <div align="center">

-> Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do, so throw off the bowlines, sail away from safe harbor, catch the trade winds in your sails.
-Explore, Dream, Discover.
+> You should never give up on life, no matter how you feel.
+No matter how badly you want to give up.

-> — Mark Twain —
+> — Canaan —

 </div>